 Teenage drug use doesn’t mean your child is going to end up destitute and on the streets.
-It doesn’t mean your kid is going to end up selling your jewelry or their body.
-Keep in mind, teenagers experiment with many substances during these critical developing years.
+Keep in mind; teenagers experiment with many substances during these critical developing years.
 Remember, there’s a considerable difference between experimentation and abuse.
-There’s also a large difference between abuse and addiction.
+There’s also a significant difference between abuse and addiction.

 Finding drugs in your teen’s room doesn’t mean anything other than you found drugs in your teen’s room.
 Read on to learn the hard facts and statistics about teenagers and drugs.
 You may just be surprised.

 When it comes to statistics about teen drug use, you must remember that many of these cases go unreported.
 On occasions, teens abuse drugs for years before their parents notice.
 While finding drugs in your child’s room is heartbreaking, the fact that you caught them early might be a good sign.

 According to the National Institute of Drug Abuse, teen drug use statistics as of 2019 indicate:

 - Teenage drug use is down about 20-30 percent compared to the mid-1990s.

 - The overall percentage of students vaping continues to rise substantially.